qpdf/qpdf/README.md

 Initially, the following providers are available:
 * `native`: a native implementation where all the source is embedded in qpdf and no external dependencies are required
-* `gnutls`: an implementation that uses the gnutls library to provide cyrpto; causes libqpdf to link with the gnutls library
+* `gnutls`: an implementation that uses the GnuTLS library to provide crypto; causes libqpdf to link with the GnuTLS library

 The default behavior is for ./configure to discover which other crypto providers can be supported based on available external libraries, to build all available crypto providers, and to use an external provider as the default over the native one.
 This behavior can be changed with the following flags to ./configure: